BarbyKelly/quizproject/README.md

 - Test that all buttons work on the website
 - See one question at a time displayed on the screen
-- Click on any of the answer options
+- Click on any of the answers
-- Find out which answer was correct when the correct answer option turns green, and incorrect answers turn red
+- Find out which answer was correct when the correct answer turns green, and incorrect answers turn red
 - Click on the button: 'Next Question'
 - Go through all of the 5 questions
 - Exit quiz any time during the quiz